maxsitt/insect-detect/README.md

 [`yolo_tracker_save_hqsync.py`](https://github.com/maxsitt/insect-detect/blob/main/yolo_tracker_save_hqsync.py)
 script that can be used for continuous automated insect monitoring:

-- The object tracker output (+ passthrough detections) from inference on LQ frames (e.g. 320x320) is synchronized with HQ frames (e.g. 1920x1080) in a script node on-device (OAK), using the respective sequence numbers.
+- The object tracker output (+ passthrough detections) from inference on LQ frames (e.g. 320x320 px) is synchronized with HQ frames (1920x1080 px) in a script node on-device (OAK), using the respective sequence numbers.
 - Detections (area of the bounding box) are cropped from the synced HQ frames and saved to .jpg.
 - All relevant metadata from the detection model and tracker output (timestamp, label, confidence score, tracking ID, relative bbox coordinates, .jpg file path) is saved to a metadata .csv file for each cropped detection.
+- Using the default 1080p resolution for the HQ frames will result in an inference and pipeline speed of **~12 fps**, which is fast enough to track moving insects.
+If 4K resolution is used instead, the pipeline speed will decrease to **~3 fps**, which reduces tracking accuracy for fast moving insects.

 <img src="https://raw.githubusercontent.com/maxsitt/insect-detect-docs/main/docs/deployment/assets/images/hq_sync_pipeline.png" width="800">